-Check out this article about automation in the death care industry featuring our Vice President of Sales, Mark Anthony.
+Check out this article how to automate processes in the death care industry featuring our Vice President of Sales, Mark Anthony.
 This article was written by our partner, funeral home software company CRäKN.

 Very few of us sit down and say to ourselves: this year, we’re going to keep doing things the way we’ve always done them, even though we could be more efficient, save time, reduce errors, and better serve our client’s families.